skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 });
 ```

-Another consideration may be to introduce bounds to avoid collecting any messy
+Another consideration may be to introduce bounds to avoid collecting any unexpected
 data.
 For example, all metrics must be greater than `0` and less than an
 arbitrary upper bound, say `60000` (1 minute).
 Generally, these metrics should be
 positive and hopefully significantly less than 1 minute so this shouldn't
 be necessary.

-Having these metrics are great, but as an entire aggregate it may be heard to
+Having these metrics are great, but as an entire aggregate it may be hard to
 pinpoint exact problems.
 Therefore, it may be beneficial to also collect metadata
-such as the device type, browser, connection type, the page or other metadata
+such as the device type _(eg: phone, tablet)_, browser, connection type _(eg: 2g, 4g)_,
-specific to your application
+the page or other metadata specific to your application to slice the metrics
 _(see the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report/) for more inspiration)_.

 Lastly, where should these metrics be collected?
 There are several examples of